-Some old Celtic vows from the time before Catholicism was widespread in Ireland include;
+We have gathered together a few old Celtic vows from the time before Catholicism was widespread in Ireland;

 “I, (name), in the name of the spirit of God that resides within us all, by the life that courses within my blood and the love that resides within my heart, take thee (name) to my hand, my heart, and my spirit, to be my chosen one.
 To desire thee and be desired by thee, to possess thee, and be possessed by thee, without sin or shame, for naught can exist in the purity of my love for thee.
 I promise to love thee wholly and completely without restraint, in sickness and in health, in plenty and in poverty, in life and beyond, where we shall meet, remember, and love again.
 I shall not seek to change thee in any way.
 I shall respect thee, thy beliefs, thy people, and thy ways as I respect myself.

 By the power that Christ brought from heaven, mayst thou love me.
 As the sun follows its course, mayst thou follow me.
 As light to the eye, as bread to the hungry, as joy to the heart, May thy presence be with me, Oh one that I love, `til death comes to part us asunder.